 DescriptionIt is August 1991, the USSR has only a few days left before its tremendous collapse and KGB officer Maksim Rukov has been moved, without explanation, to the newly formed Department P which investigates KGB corruption and roots out possible double-agents and traitors.

-, using the same point-and-click system, and a pseudo first-person perspective.
+The game's interface and engine is based heavily on Cryo's previous game, Dune, using the same point-and-click system, and a pseudo first-person perspective.
 The game also allowed players to rewind to the beginning of chapters to correct mistakes they had made.

 KGB was later re-released in an "enhanced" CD-ROM version featuring new video sections of actor Donald Sutherland as Rukov's father, giving hints and clues whenever needed.
 The game was also re-titled Conspiracy for this re-release.

 - "Conspiracy" -- Enhanced CD-ROM release title

 - Visual technique / style: Live-action cutscenes

 |Just Games Retro||Jan 07, 2007||78 out of 100||78|

 |Power Play||Nov, 1992||73 out of 100||73|

 |High Score||Apr 16, 1994||3 out of 5||60|